Cantine Dukana

 With a bit of old world magic, this ineffable little sandwich shop is feeding the body, mind, and spirit.

-If it wasn’t for the portrait of their endearing mascot hanging proudly above the sidewalk, you may not have even noticed the nascent restaurant forming at 1556 Avenue Laurier Est. But those who do notice, often ask about the goat.
-“I fell in love with them.
-They’re super resilient, hardworking and the fact that they could balance themselves on such a steep edge just to get salt… it’s crazy to me.”
-The adorable little mammal is warm and inviting, peaking the interest of any one walking by but projects the kind of strength that lets you know that Dukana is here to stay.
+If it wasn’t for the portrait of their endearing mascot hanging proudly above the sidewalk, you may not have even noticed them.
+But those who do notice, often ask about the goat.
+“I fell in love with them.”
+Ali tells me.
+“They’re super resilient, hardworking and the fact that they could balance themselves on such a steep edge just to get salt… it’s crazy to me.”
+The cute design is inviting enough to peak the interest of any one walking by but projects the kind of strength that lets you know that Dukana is here to stay.

 It takes a village